 A black Mazda 3 pulls into one of the few open parking spots located at 63030 Blair Lane.
 Less than a minute later, a silver Nissan Sentra eases into the other free space.
 A group of millennials exit the second vehicle, cameras in hand, fedoras and snarky t-shirts adorning their bodies.
 They make their way inside something my grandfather would have likely labeled a “junkyard.”

-Noah was born in Alabama back in 1917, and that segregated upbringing is on full display in the piece of art we are staring at.
+Noah was born in Alabama back in 1917, and that segregated upbringing is on full display in the piece of art staring back at us.
 After graduating from Alabama State University in 1943, Purifoy relocated to Los Angeles, California where he worked as a social worker.
-Filling unfilled in his work, in 1953 he began studying at what is known today as CalArt.
-That work would eventually lead him to a position as the co-founder of the Watts Tower Art Center.
-It was there in the shadows of the monuments Simon Rodia built that Purifoy likely developed an appreciation for using found objects to create social commentary.
+Feeling unfilled in his profession, in 1953 he began studying at what is known today as CalArt.
+That education would eventually lead him to becoming the co-founder of the Watts Tower Art Center.
+It was there in the shadows of the monuments Simon Rodia built that Purifoy likely developed his appreciation for using found objects to create social commentary.

 It was during the final 14 years of his life, after relocating to Joshua Tree, California, that this sculptor’s most important work began.
-The harsh environment would become Noah Purifoy’s ultimate canvas: the junk seen scattered throughout the property today, not really junk at all, but acrylic paints, and the scorching environment, a brush.
+The harsh environment would become Noah Purifoy’s ultimate canvas: the junk seen scattered throughout the property today, not really junk at all, more like acrylic paints, and the scorching environment: his brush.

 “I do not wish to be an artist, I only wish that art enables me to be.” – Noah Purifoy

-KCET recently produced a short documentary on Noah’s life and work in the desert which you can view below.
 The Noah Purifoy Desert Art Museum is located in Joshua Tree, California and is open seven days a week.
-It, like a lot of places you find in Joshua Tree, is proud to welcome people of all colors, religions and backgrounds, a very different world than the segregated Alabama Noah grew up in.
+It, like a lot of places you find in Joshua Tree, is proud to welcome people of all colors, religions and backgrounds, a very different world than the once segregated Alabama Noah grew up in.